selfdriven-foundation/selfdriven-ventures/research/use-cases/use-case-venturecentre-io.md

     - Project Plan & Manage
     - Connect to People
     - Connect to Capital (DeFi & TradFi)
+- Allow members to build and share their "organic identity" - their personalities.

 ### **4. How**
 1. Create "Venture Centre" [skillzeb.io](https://skillzeb.io) templates based on existing resources.